 PostChange Management: The Little-Known Secret In Operational Efficiency

-One of the most annoying practice that I’ve learned ten years ago when I was a data center engineer is change management.
+One of the most annoying practice that I’ve learned decades ago when I was a data center engineer is change management.
 Change management is a formal process that defines a set of procedures and steps to manage all changes, updates, or modifications to hardware and software (systems) across an organization.
 My personal definition of […]

 PostWhat Holiday Emergencies Can Teach Us About Disaster Recovery